 Imagine bringing a HIIT (and other) classes to your living room!
 That’s what FiiT is all about.
 Subscribing to this virtual fitness regime is an alternative to a gym membership.
 When you have the app, you can take part in live classes online in real-time.

 Each 25 or 40-minute class is run by a different expert trainer and there’s quite a lineup.
-Coaches include Charlotte Holmes, Richie Norton, Steph Elswood, Tyronne Brennand, Cat Meffan, Chris Magee, Jaime Ray and Lottie Murphy among others.
+Coaches include Charlotte Holmes, Richie Norton, Steph Elswood, Tyronne Brennand, Cat Meffan, Chris Magee, Gede Foster, Jaime Ray and Lottie Murphy among others.

 If you’ve got a competitive streak, you can also take part in a virtual competition.
 To make it onto the leaderboard, you will need to connect with a compatible device including an Apple Watch, a FiiT device, a Garmin HR Monitor and a MyZone.
 Compete against your friends and other class members online.
 Will you make it to the top spot?